adrianostanley/wc-picturecoupon-plugin/README.md

 Whenever the plugin needs to retrieve the user's profile picture or even the stored pictures, it just has to load the user's history by the user ID and call the respective methods.

-Finally, `WCPC_History` data is stored in `wp_usermeta` table.
+Finally, `WCPC_History` data is stored in the `wp_usermeta` table.
 Besides the history class, the other structures don't even have to deal with that nor even know where is the data coming from.
 I've made sure `WCPC_History` encapsulates all the logic and data manipulation.
 If a future version of this plugin would be making use of a dedicated table in the database for storing the user's profile pictures data, this class is the only one that would have